 For many who enlist, this will be the first time that you are away from home.
 It may also be the first time you associate with different characters from all walks of life.
 From alcohol, to woman, to friendships, to just plain ole no adult supervision, this will make some Marines seem as if they were injected with some magical drug.
 No adult supervision and a steady paycheck plus a new environment usually results in the exploration of all that life has to offer.
 This type of behavior is very normal and should not be seen as the Marine changing for better or worse.

 Peer pressure also plays a huge role in how a Marine may change.
 For example, people who are shy and quiet and were picked on before the Marine Corps, they now have some confidence and self-respect.
 This does not mean they are changed and can now issue ass beatings like a world class fighter.
 It simply means that while in the Marine Corps this person will often live a lie for the most part.
 While hanging out with friends and having a good time, he may seem like he has learned to fit in.
 His shyness seems all but forgotten, but the reality is that he has not changed in that aspect.
 Once this person leaves the service what happens?
 They go back to their true self because they are no longer in the environment they were once in.
 There is no more pressure to fit in, so the person resorts to his old ways.
-The longer a person serves the more permanent change you will see in him.
+The longer a person serves, the more permanent change you will see in him or her.
 And those who pick the USMC reserves really do not change much seeing as they are only part time Marines.
-You have to understand that there is a lot of peer pressure when serving in the Corps, so you very often have to be someone else just to fit in and you don’t become an outcast.
-In my time in the Corps I noticed a lot of Marines who would act certain ways just to fit in.
-I even did it from time to time.
+You have to understand that there is a lot of peer pressure when serving in the Corps, so you very often have to be someone else just to fit in and so you don’t become an outcast.

 So do not expect to change who you truly are, but do expect a change in how you act and view things.
 Remember; when you enlist you begin with no or very little discipline.
 When you graduate you will have a vast amount of discipline.
 It is discipline which dictates our actions, so expect some change.